SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 DMS provisioned pricing uses replication instance classes priced like EC2.
 Customers provision a replication instance (a specialised EC2 instance with the DMS replication engine installed), connect it to source and target endpoints, configure replication tasks, and pay for the instance plus its storage for the duration of the replication.

-DMS provisioned replication instance pricing, US East (May 2026)
+DMS provisioned replication instance pricing, US East, Single-AZ (AWS price list, June 2026)

 Instance classvCPUMemoryOn-demand $/hourUse case